 Can Dogs Eat Peanut Butter Crackers?
-Dietary Guidance
+Vet-Reviewed Dietary Guidance

 By Ashley Bates

 It’s no secret that dogs love the taste of peanut butter.
 It’s often a first choice to use for distributing medication or just for a lickable snack.
 But are peanut butter crackers safe for your dog?
-The answer depends on a few factors, but dogs can benefit from peanut butter in their diet.
+The answer depends on a few factors, but when it comes to peanut butter, you have to make sure it doesn’t contain xylitol, an artificial sweetener that is toxic for dogs.

 There are a few types of peanut butter crackers.
 Some are made for humans, and some are made for our pets.
 If you are feeding your dog canine-friendly peanut butter crackers, this isn’t a problem.
 However, if you’re giving them human food, it’s not really the most advisable option.
 We’ll tell you why.